kamitu-sm/ictlife/ec2_instance/readme.md

 https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#CreatingSecurityGroups

 Store the pem key name and security group id inside a file that you will pass as the second arguement.

-The file should contain the below two entries as shown

-AWS_SECURITY_GRP_ID=xxxxxxxxxxxxxxxxxx

-AWS_SSH_KEY_NAME=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Also you will to know the instance type and image id the instance will be based on.
+This information is available from the AWS site and you should note that the image id and instance type are strongly related and wrong choices migh lead to errors.

+Your Instance config file should be similar to the instance_config_sample.txt on this repository.

 Step 6